 Personas are fictional characters, but their impact on business strategies is very real.
 They represent your ideal customers, crafted from a blend of market research and real data about your existing customers.
+By embodying the needs, goals, challenges, and behaviour patterns of your target audience, personas enable companies to tailor their products and marketing efforts more effectively.

 Personas offer a multi-dimensional view of potential customers.
 Therefore they go beyond basic demographics to reveal your customers’ attitudes, interests, behaviours, and motivations.